-Historically, when providing connectivity in a venue, the importance of establishing a reliable WiFi infrastructure has been undervalued and taken a backseat to DAS systems.
+Historically, when providing connectivity in a venue, the importance of establishing a reliable Wi-Fi infrastructure has been undervalued and taken a backseat to DAS systems.
 However, these carrier and neutral host-based systems grant venue teams little to no visibility into network usage or data consumption patterns.
 Not to mention these systems are quickly reaching capacity in supporting the extensive data traffic growth in high density environments that are characteristic of stadium or arena settings.
-The data harvested from Extreme Network’s WiFi analytics engine, Purview, underscores this theory: during this year’s ‘Big Game’ at Met Life Stadium in New York, a report taken from the peak network usage time showed 1.5 times the outbound WiFi data traffic compared to 3 DAS systems (supporting both 3G and LTE) combined.
-A WiFi system supports the necessary offload of data traffic from DAS systems, guaranteeing a high quality digital experience for fans regardless of the connection medium used.
+The data harvested from Extreme Networks’ Wi-Fi analytics engine, Purview, underscores this theory: reports taken from peak network usage time at our partner stadiums showed a substantial level of outbound Wi-Fi data traffic compared to DAS systems (supporting both 3G and LTE) ..
+A Wi-Fi system supports the necessary offload of data traffic from DAS systems, guaranteeing a high quality digital experience for fans regardless of the connection medium used.

 Mobile fan engagement inside a venue has traditionally proved to be another point of contention and ambiguity for sports organizations and technology providers.
 While the development and utilization of ‘game day applications’ augment certain aspects for fans attending a sporting event, just how consistent is the adoption rate?
 The collection of mobile usage data addresses this very question, and in certain stadium instances has demonstrated only 5 – 10% digitally active mobile fans connected through “game day apps.”
 In reality, the majority of bandwidth was leveraged for common applications fans use every day: social media apps (like Facebook and Twitter), streaming media, email, Internet, etc. Today, fans expect strong stadium connectivity and desire the flexibility and freedom to define their own experience, where sharing those live sporting event experiences via mobile has become the norm.